andreimoment/tangomanual/v1/index.md

 ### Tango Roles and Gender Pronouns

-Our assumption is always that both men and women will learn both roles.
-We would like for the manual's convention with pronouns to be easy, clear, and also make everyone feel comfortable and included.
-For the sake of ease and clarity, we have defaulted to masculine pronouns when referencing leader, and feminine pronouns when referencing follower.
+Our assumption is always that all students will learn both the leader and follower roles.
+For the sake of ease and clarity, we have defaulted to *masculine* pronouns when referencing *leader*, and *feminine* pronouns when referencing *follower*.
+We would like for the manual's convention with pronouns to be easy and clear.
+We are also aware that humans of the full gender spectrum are learning Tango and we embrace us all.
+It is our hope that everyone feels comfortable and included.

 {% include tm__buy_manual.html %}